joaoanes/devops-workshop-pub/slides/day2/3compose.md

 - Start the services defined in your `docker-compose.yml` file and verify that the application is running correctly.

+---

 ## Instructions

 1. **Start the Services:**
-   - Run the following command to start all services in detached mode:
+   - Run the following command to start all services (in detached mode):
-     ```bash
-     docker-compose up -d
-     ```
-- **Expected Output:**
-  - When you run the `docker-compose up -d` command, you should see output similar to the following, indicating that the containers have been created and are running:

 ````md magic-move
 ```bash
 docker-compose up -d